 Navigational Search Queries

-This type of search occurs when a person is searching for a certain website but is not sure of the URL.
-It can be challenging to appear on the first page for navigational search queries without the user specifically searching for you.
+This type of search occurs when a person searches for a particular website but is unsure of the URL.
+It can be challenging to appear on the first page for navigational search queries without the user explicitly searching for you.
 You could think about running ads targeting keywords you would like to rank for, such as your business name.

 Transactional Search Queries

-A transactional search query occurs when the person is interested in making a purchase and searches the category, product, or services.
-This type of search provides the highest revenue potential, increasing the competition for PPC ads and keywords.
-Therefore, users will see both the paid ad and organic search results when conducting transactional searches.
+A transactional search query occurs when the person is interested in purchasing and searches the category, product, or service.
+This search type provides the highest revenue potential, increasing the competition for PPC ads and keywords.
+Therefore, users will see the paid ad and organic search results when conducting transactional searches.

-Based on research by WordStream, businesses often use paid to advertise because it is effective, with around 65% of users clicking paid ads when doing transactional searches.
+Based on research by WordStream, businesses often use paid advertising because it is practical, with around 65% of users clicking paid ads when doing transactional searches.

-It is recommended to learn as much about SERPs as possible to increase the effectiveness of your content strategy and website design.
+Learning as much about SERPs as possible is recommended to increase the effectiveness of your content strategy and website design.